appacademy/jump-start/part3/part3.md

 Exercises:

-  * Write a function called `lotrify(str)` translates passages from The Hobbit into the Lord of the Rings.
+  * Write a function called `lotrify(string)` translates passages from The Hobbit into the Lord of the Rings.
 It should replace all occurrences of the string "Bilbo" with the string "Frodo".
-  * Write an `is_palindrome?` function that checks to see if the string reads the same backwards as it does forwards.
+  * Write an `is_palindrome?(string)` function that checks to see if the string reads the same backwards as it does forwards.
 It should not count spaces or be case sensitive.
-  * Write a function called `longest_palindrome` that given a string, finds the longest substring of that string that is a palindrome.
+  * Write a function called `longest_palindrome(string)` that given a string, finds the longest substring of that string that is a palindrome.

 ### Parallel assignment